Accident and Sickness Medical Insurance Program

 back to top

-After you report a medical claim you may receive a request for additional information from the claims administrator.
+After you report a medical claim you might receive a request for additional information from GMMI.
 They may need to know specific information about the accident or injury in more detail than can be included in the claim form.
 Please provide the information as fully and as quickly as you can and send it back to the claims administrator by return email.
 This information will help them to correctly process your claim.

 back to top

-If you have a life-threatening emergency, get to the nearest available form of appropriate medical care, which is generally the local emergency room.
+If you have a true, life-threatening emergency, get to the nearest available form of appropriate medical care, which is generally the local Emergency Room.
 You can dial 911 to get an ambulance.
-Then contact both WISE and Europ Assistance as soon as possible.
+Then contact both WISE and GMMI as soon as possible.

 back to top

-Urgent care centers are walk-in medical clinics that have the resources to treat most accidents or illnesses that require immediate attention but are not life-threatening.
+Urgent care centers are medical facilities outside of hospitals.
+They are walk-in medical clinics that have the resources to treat most accidents or illnesses that require immediate attention but are not life-threatening.
 Care can be delivered quickly and effectively for many kinds of medical cases, and they can be a good alternative if you have no regular doctor.
-If you have to use an emergency room, your deductible will be $150, while the deductible for using an in-network urgent care center is $75.

 back to top